 How to Calculate Heart Rate Zones (and Why They Matter)

-It’s easy to calculate them yourself, but most trackers like Garmin, Apple Watch, and Fitbit do it automatically.
-They all start with the same basic formula — 220 minus your age — and refine over time as they collect more data.
+Quick Answer: Your heart-rate zones show how hard your heart is actually working—that’s what turns movement into training.
+It’s easy to calculate them yourself, but most trackers like Garmin, Apple Watch, and Fitbit do it automatically and refine accuracy as they collect data.

 For the most accurate readings, use a heart-rate chest strap; wrist sensors often miss spikes during dynamic workouts.